martincf/lightbox/index.md

 My name is Martin Chapman Fromm, a designer (London College of Printing being my alma mater).
 Having been a creative director for many years, I now run the successful digital agency, [Error](http://www.error.agency).
 I have decide to do something with a passion of mine, photography, and specifically film photography, and create Lightbox.

 ## What\'s the plan?
-Currently being built literally from the ground up, Lightbox will run privately for a a month or two whilst it\'s bedded in and issues ironed out.
+The darkroom has literally been built from the ground up.
+Lightbox will run privately for a month whilst it\'s bedded in and issues ironed out.
 In Summer 2017, the plan is to open [the darkroom](darkroom_hire.html) for wider use.

 Lightbox plans to provide a darkroom service and learning environment to those who want to explore film photography beyond the camera.
 A longer term aim is for Lightbox to meaningfully contribute to the world of photography and art.